-The abuse will lessen in intensity, but it won’t ever disappear and you will get triggered, sometimes when or how you least expect it.
-So having a therapist you can call on is very helpful during those times.
+The abuse will lessen in intensity, but it won’t ever disappear and there will be triggers.
+Having a therapist you can call on is very helpful during those times.
 Friends and family can offer support but because they are not educated in this complex type of abuse, I would not count on them to be your sole source of guidance.

 I needed to know it wasn’t my fault.

-This one was a tough one for me and I would bet for other adult victims.
+This one was a tough one for me and I would bet other adult victims struggled with it as well.
 I heard others’ stories and I could see how they were not to blame.
 Somehow, I always concluded that my situation was different.
 It stemmed from my faulty childhood belief that I was damaged goods.
 A normal person could be victimized, but a defective person might have brought it on themselves somehow?

 For me, scripture provided the greatest dose of healing in this area.
 I needed to see myself as Jesus saw me.
 I read passages over and over that reminded me that I was His “perfect creation” and then I turned them into love letters.
 In my writings, I spoke to myself as I thought a loving, Heavenly Father would given what I’d been through.
 I didn’t necessarily think I deserved the outpouring of love I saw on the page, but I kept writing anyway.

-Over time, my theory that I was damaged goods began to crumble as I held it up to the light of scripture.
+When I held it up to the light of scripture, my theory that I was damaged goods began to crumble.
 Trusting God’s word as the ultimate authority, I knew the two theories could not co-exist.
 Therefore, the more fully I accepted my role as a daughter of the king, the more I trusted that my inherent defects did not bring on or warrant the abuse.

 I needed to be patient with myself.

 You need to be easy on yourself and realize that everyone heals at a different pace and in a different way.
 I remember emailing the T.E.L.L. responders and telling them that my healing was taking too long and I was certain I should be feeling better by now.
-I don’t know what timetable I was using exactly, but whatever “normal” was, I believed I was behind.
+I don’t know what timetable I was using exactly, but if there was such thing as a “normal healing timeline,” I believed I was behind.